 - 454g block cream cheese, at room temperature

-- 2–3 tbsp milk (add enough to keep frosting smooth)
+- 2–3 tbsp milk (add enough to keep the frosting smooth)

 - 2 tsp vanilla extract

-- Preheat the oven to 160°C. Place a roasting tin on the lower third of the oven (I have a small electric one, so I place it on the middle shelf).
-Place a kettle on boil with at least 1L water.
+- Preheat oven to 160°C. Place a big roasting tin in the lower third of the oven (I have a small electric one, so I place it on the middle shelf).
+Place a kettle on the boil with at least 1L water.

 - Pour the batter into the prepared tin.
-Place the tin in the roasting pan.
-Carefully pour hot water into the tin so that it fully surrounds the sides, about 1 in high.
+Place the tin inside the roasting tin.
+Carefully pour hot water into the tin so that it fully surrounds the sides, about 1 inch high.
 Bake until the sides of the cheesecake are set and the centre is slightly jiggly (it will continue to cook in the tin whilst cooling).

 - Remove the tin from the oven and cool on a wire rack for at least 1 hour.
-Once cooled, cover the tin with cling film/aluminium foil and place in the freezer to set completely for a several hours or overnight.
+Once cooled, cover the tin with foil and place in the freezer to set completely for at least several hours.

-- Preheat the oven to 180°C .
-Grease the sides of 1–2 8-in loose-bottomed tins and line the bottoms with greaseproof paper.
+- Preheat oven to 180°C .
+Grease the sides of one or two 8-inch loose-bottomed tins and line the bottoms with greaseproof paper.

-- Over 3 additions, alternate between the dry ingredients and milk, beginning and ending with the dry on low speed until just combined for each addition (do not overmix!).
+- In three additions, alternate between the dry ingredients and buttermilk, beginning and ending with the dry on low speed until just combined for each addition (do not overmix!).
 Beat the egg whites to soft peaks and carefully fold into the batter with a spatula (try not to knock too much air out of the mixture).
 The cake batter will still have some bits of butter remaining; this is normal and will make the cake even more buttery as it melts.

-- In a large bowl, beat the cream cheese and butter together until smooth and fully combined.
+- In a large bowl, beat the cream cheese and butter together until smooth and combined fully.
 Add the icing sugar (in small additions) and milk, starting on low speed until combined (add icing sugar to taste; I give an estimate of what I usually add since I like to keep a bit of that lovely cream-cheesy flavour).

-- Level and cut the caramelisation off the edges of your cakes using a serrated knife so that they are the same height as the cheesecake layer (mine are normally about 2 in).
+- Level and cut the caramelisation off the edges of your cakes using a serrated knife so that they are the same height as the cheesecake layer (mine are normally about 2 inches high).
 Save your cake cut-offs – we will use these for the crumble design on top!

-- On your serving plate, spread a small dab of frosting (so that your cake will not slip whilst decorating) and layer your cakes on top of each other: cake, cheesecake, cake.
-Place your bottom cake and cheesecake layers the right way up, then flip your top cake layer to have a level top.
+- On a serving plate, spread a small dab of frosting (so that your cake will not slip whilst decorating) and layer your cakes on top of each other: cake, cheesecake, cake.
+Place the bottom cake and cheesecake layers the right way up, then flip the top cake layer to have a level top.

 - Once chilled, apply a thicker coating of frosting on the sides and top of the cake using a cake scraper, spatula, knife or whatever you have on hand.
-Don’t be too fussed if the icing is not perfectly smooth or level – the taste will make up for it!
-Crumble up your cake cut-offs (excluding the caramelised parts) and apply on the top edges of the cake.
+Don’t be too fussed if the icing isn’t perfectly smooth or level – the taste will make up for it!
+Crumble up your cake cut-offs (excluding the caramelised bits) and apply on the top edges of the cake.

-- Chill in the fridge until ready to serve and enjoy!
-Once the cake is cut, cover with cling film or keep in an airtight container in the fridge; this cake keeps well for about 2 weeks.
+- Chill in the fridge until ready to serve.
+Once the cake is cut, cover with cling film or keep in an airtight container in the fridge; this cake keeps well for a week or so.

 I hope you will reap the delicious results of this recipe – check out the GIF of my cake below.
 It was so good my dad asked me to recreate it for his birthday just a week after.
 Happy baking!